Skip to main content

 Prefilling via URL parameters

 You can pass values as URL query parameters when sharing or embedding your form.
-This is useful for:
+Use the prefill_ prefix followed by the Airtable field name (not the field ID):

 • Pre-filling a respondent’s name and email when sending a link from your CRM